This printed article is located at https://uniasia-jp.listedcompany.com/financials.html

 Review of Statement of Cash Flows

-The Group’s cash and bank balances decreased by US$2.0 million in 1H2024 after the effects of foreign exchange rate changes.
+The Group’s cash and bank balances decreased by US$7.1 million in 1H2025 after the effects of foreign exchange rate changes.
 Material items are listed below.

 Commentary